Strategy, Entrepreneurship and Innovation

 Below you will find an overview of the courses included in the programme and when they are offered.

 A PhD from BI can be a gateway to prestigious placements at universities around the world.
 Below are examples of positions obtained by recent graduates of BI's PhD programme.

 department of Strategy and Entrepreneurship

 The PhD specialisation in Strategy, Entrepreneurship and Innovation builds on the research competence of the Department of Strategy and Entrepreneurship, which aims to be among Europe’s leading research departments within strategy and entrepreneurship.
 The department is research-oriented and aims to produce research that makes a difference for both the business environment and the academic community.
-The department has a strong track record of publications in top journals, while providing relevant education to the Norwegian business community and internationally with appointments at IMD (Switzerland), Fudan (China) and Tsinghua (China) amongst others.
+The department has a strong track record of publications in top journals, while providing relevant education to the Norwegian business community and internationally.

-Currently around 10 PhD candidates work at the department.
+The department employs PhD candidates who have been successfully admitted to BI’s PhD programme.
 For further questions about the programme and their perceptions of what it takes to be a successful contributor to the Department of Strategy and Entrepreneurship, please feel free to reach out to them through the faculty webpages.

 Areas of Research

 - Corporate Strategy

 The department also engages and encourages interdisciplinary research e.g. network and behavioural perspectives in international business, and entrepreneurship in corporate strategy through corporate venturing.